Using Figure 18.1 Match The Following

 • Language Learning: Associating vocabulary with translations or contexts.

-To give you an idea, a nurse matching patient symptoms to potential conditions must swiftly analyze relationships, a skill directly transferable from academic exercises like Figure 18.1.
+Here's one way to look at it: a nurse matching patient symptoms to potential conditions must swiftly analyze relationships, a skill directly transferable from academic exercises like Figure 18.1.

 Conclusion